MetaMan13/hulk-apps-backend-task/README.md

     DURATION TO COMPLETE TASK:

     ~ 4-5 hours ( NOTE: I was really bussy with work since I manage alot of projects that last from may till now an into the future )

-    I am a very dedicated developer and I love to make things happen.
-I feel I would be an great addition to the team because I am fresh and hungry for knowledge.
-Every day I give my best to write the best code possible and to learn something new.
-If I see something that could be refactored and that refactoring is the hard and long way I am glad to take the challenge on and do it right.
-Hope you are satisfied with the result and I wish you all the best :D